Simnico99/MicaWPF/README.md

 ## FAQ

+### Q: What is the difference between MicaWPF and MicaWPF.Lite?
+A: The MicaWPF.Lite Nuget package only contains the MicaWindow code<br/>
+and a trim down accent color detection so it takes way less space.<br />
+Take note that accent colors are not as accurate on the light version.

 ### Q: The title bar buttons are weird, how do I fix?
 A: Apply TitleBarType="WinUI" like this:
 ```